Skip to Content

 Understanding the impact of hearing loss in the workplace

-Hearing loss can impact worklife
+Hearing loss can impact work-life

 Sometimes considered an ‘invisible disability’, hearing loss can have great implications and cause unforeseen problems for those affected by the condition, especially in the workplace.
-Due to the nature of hearing loss and being considered an ‘invisible’ impairment, it can be overlooked by both colleagues and those in management.

 This oversight can lead to feelings of anxiety, loss of confidence and in some cases discrimination in the workplace.

 How many people have hearing loss in the UK?
-Prevalence of hearing loss in the UK and employed population
+Prevalence of hearing loss in the UK and the employed population

-First and foremost, it's important to acknowledge the widespread nature of hearing loss among employees in the UK.
-According to RNID (formerly known as Action on Hearing Loss) a leading charity and advocacy organisation for people with the condition, 1 in 8 adults of working age have hearing loss.
+According to RNID (formerly known as Action on Hearing Loss), a leading charity and advocacy organisation for people with the condition, 1 in 8 adults of working age has hearing loss.

 That translates to 5 million people of working age in the UK, potentially working whilst dealing with some degree of hearing loss.
 The number of people with hearing loss is also expected to rise to a staggering 14.2 million people by 2035.

-It is important to recognise this is not an isolated issue facing a niche group of people but a common and pervasive condition a large portion of the population faces.
+It is important to recognise this is not an isolated issue facing a niche group of people, but a common and pervasive condition a large portion of the population faces.

 A graphic showing 1 out of 8 people have hearing loss